-As you read your peer’s drafts, write comments to help the writer improve the global dimensions of their writing.
+As you read your peer’s drafts, write margin comments and an end comment to help the writer improve the global dimensions of their writing.

 To insure that you practice the describe-diagnose-suggest-engage commenting structure, please comment on each paragraph of your peer’s paper and label each part of your comments with the following labels: Describe, diagnose, suggest, engage.

-Experienced reviewers pay attention to the global dimensions of a peer’s writing:
+Experienced reviewers pay attention to the global dimensions of a peer’s writing.
+They:

 - analyze drafts for idea development, claims, evidence and organization;